bprest/bprest.github.io/research.md

 ## Peer-Reviewed Publications

+1. [“Supply side reforms to oil and gas production on federal lands: Modeling the implications for CO<sub>2</sub> emissions, revenues, and production shifts”](https://www.rff.org/publications/working-papers/supply-side-reforms-oil-and-gas-production-federal-lands/), Accepted at the _Journal of the Association of Environmental and Resource Economists_.

 1. [“A Discounting Rule for the Social Cost of Carbon”](https://www.rff.org/publications/working-papers/a-discounting-rule-for-the-social-cost-of-carbon/), with Richard Newell and Billy Pizer, Accepted at the _Journal of the Association of Environmental and Resource Economists_.

 1. ["The Social Cost of Carbon: Advances in Long-Term Probabilistic Projections of Population, GDP, Emissions, and Discount Rates"](https://www.brookings.edu/wp-content/uploads/2021/09/Social-Cost-of-Carbon_Conf-Draft.pdf), with K. Rennert, W. Pizer, R. Newell, D. Anthoff, C. Kingdon, L. Rennels, R. Cooke, A. Raftery, H. Sevcikova, and F. Errickson, Forthcoming, _Brookings Papers on Economic Activity_.
 Preprint available at [RFF](https://www.rff.org/publications/working-papers/the-social-cost-of-carbon-advances-in-long-term-probabilistic-projections-of-population-gdp-emissions-and-discount-rates/)